microscaler/tinkerbell/docs/mdbook/src/adr/0015-REST_gRPC_API_Design.md

-Here's a detailed and structured initial draft of **ADR-0015: REST/gRPC API Design**, tailored to Tinkerbell’s high standards for clear interfaces, robust communication, and flexibility:
+Here's a detailed and structured initial draft of **ADR-0015: REST/gRPC API Design**, tailored to Tiffany’s high standards for clear interfaces, robust communication, and flexibility:

 ---